user421921/tacticlockv2/README.md

 - Absolutely **no selling** — 1s and 0s should be free.

 ---
+## --caveat--
+For the pskreporter map to work youll need to deploy this on your hardware.
+Feel free to download it and read it as a local file on yur browser of choice.

+---

 ## 📡 Final Words
 Get your ham license (seriously, the Tech ticket isn’t that hard).